opencomputeproject/SAI/doc/fips/SAI-Proposal-FIPS-Compliance.md

 ### 2.3 Switch

 POST can be trigerred at the switch level.
 This is done by setting the SAI_SWITCH_ATTR_MACSEC_ENABLE_POST for MACSec engine and SAI_SWITCH_ATTR_IPSEC_ENABLE_POST for IPSec engine.
-Setting this attribute to true will trigger POST for all the instance of MACSec/IPSec engine in hardware.
+Setting this attribute to true will trigger POST for all the instances of MACSec/IPSec engine in a given hardware.

 Completion status is reported by a callback as an aggregate status for the switch.
 Callback need to be registered for MACSec and IPSec POST status.

-New READ ONLY attributes SAI_SWITCH_ATTR_IPSEC_FIPS_COMPLIANT and SAI_SWITCH_ATTR_MACSEC_FIPS_COMPLIANT are introduced to determine if the system is FIPS compliant or not.
-NOS will read these attributes and if the read value is true, then will trigger the POST.

-System can be queried using capability APIs to figure out if the systen support POST at the switch level or at the engine level.
+System can be queried using capability APIs to figure out if the systen support POST at the switch level or at the engine level or not at all.

 ```
     /**